apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Perform the following to start up a Java expansion service directly:

 {{< highlight >}}
-# TODO: Build a JAR with both your transform and the expansion service
+# Build a JAR with both your transform and the expansion service

 # Start the expansion service at the specified port.
 $ jar -jar /path/to/expansion_service.jar <PORT_NUMBER>